typeable/compaREST/test/golden/common/security-scheme/report.md

 #### spa-oauth

-Security scheme has been removed.
+Security scheme has been added.